inveniosoftware/invenio-stats/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `invenio-stats` for local development.

-1. Fork the `invenio` repo on GitHub.
+1. Fork the `inveniosoftware/invenio-stats` repo on GitHub.
 2. Clone your fork locally:

    .. code-block:: console